 leaves and grass clippings) in the street or on the curb.
 When waste

-clogs a storm sewer drain, this can result in flooding on your street.
+clogs a storm sewer drain, this can result in flooding on your street or in your yard.

 Plus, any waste that makes its way through the storm sewer system ends